mickael9/cut-and-paste/README.md

    have different type, position or direction (the default).

  - *Always*: conflicting destination entities will always be replaced, even if they match exactly.
-This will break existing circuit connections.
+Existing circuit connections will be kept if the destination is of the same type, position and direction, otherwise they'll be destroyed.

  - *Never*: conflicting destination entities will not be replaced.
 This matches the game behavior when placing a blueprint.